 – 47th launch from pad ELV-1 (formerly ELA-1)

-– 317th orbital launch from Centre Spatial Guyanais (any rocket type)
+– 317th orbital launch from Centre Spatial Guyanais (any rocket)

 Where to watch

-Arianespace is launching its small-lift rocket, Vega C, from its equatorial launch site in French Guiana.
-It is sending several satellites to a Sun-synchronous orbit (SSO).
-The main payload is a pair of Pléiades Neo satellites, Pléiades Neo 5 & 6.
-These are high resolution Earth observation satellites.
+Arianespace launched its small-lift rocket, Vega C, from its equatorial launch site in French Guiana.
+It was intended to send several satellites to a Sun-synchronous orbit (SSO).
+The main payload was a pair of Pléiades Neo satellites, Pléiades Neo 5 & 6.
+These were to be members of a set of high resolution Earth observation satellites.

-Pléiades Neo 5 and 6 are the last batch in a series of next-generation imaging satellites that will generate very high resolution Earth observation imagery.
+Pléiades Neo 5 and 6 were intended to be the last batch in a series of next-generation imaging satellites that are generating very high resolution Earth observation imagery.
 Their predecessors, Pléiades-Neo 3 and 4, launched in April and August 2021 respectively.